elsevierlabs-os/soda/docs/installation.md

 * port 8080 (soda)
 * port 8983 (solr)

-Additional hardware will be provided as an EBS volume.
-Follow instructions on the [Making an Amazon EBS Volume Available for Use](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) page to install and mount it as a filesystem on your server.
-Once the EBS volume is built, make the space available to the ec2-user like so:
+All software is installed under the home directory of user `ubuntu`.

+_**Optional: if you used an EBS volume for your storage**_ If you used an external EBS volume, you would link the mount point to a directory under the home directory and that would become your installation directory.
+For example:

     $ cd /mnt
     $ mkdir ebs
-    $ sudo chown -R ec2-user:ec2-user ebs
+    $ sudo chown -R ubuntu:ubuntu ebs
     $ cd
     $ ln -s /mnt/ebs .
     $ cd ebs